STAT545-UBC-hw-2018-19/hw01-curtis77/README.md

+# STAT 545A
+## Assignment 1

 My name is Curtis Fox.
-This repository is for assignment 1 of my STAT 545A course.
+This repository is for assignment 1 of the STAT 545A course I'm taking.

 The link to the main webpage for the course is here: [STAT 545A Main Webpage](http://stat545.com/)